Passports & Identification Requirements

 Q. What kind of ID is required?

 U.S. citizens or permanent U.S. residents traveling exclusively inside U.S. borders do not need a passport or visa for travel.
 We only require a government-issued photo ID such as your driver’s license.
-Please note: If you are joining us for a Galápagos, Costa Rica, Mexico, or Panamá cruise or if your cruise stops in Canada or passes through Canadian waters, you must have a passport book.
+Please note: If you are joining us for a Galapagos, Mexico, Costa Rica, Colombia, and/or Panama cruise or if your cruise stops in Canada or passes through Canadian waters, you must have a passport book.
 Passport cards can not be used to gain entrance to these countries.
 Canadian citizens or permanent residents of Canada entering the U.S. are required to bring their passport.

 For other nationalities, passports are required to enter the U.S. It is your responsibility to check with your local U.S. embassy/consulate to confirm visa requirements and to obtain the proper visa/U.S. alien card (green card).